OSMCha/osmcha-frontend/ABOUT.md

 <screenshot on user profile>

-- More details on the mapper can be found under the profile tab.
-This gives a good background information about the user for the reviewer for context including his history and pattern of contribution to OpenStreetMap.
+- More details on the mapper can be found under the `profile tab`.
+This gives more context to the reviewer about the user history and their pattern of contribution to OpenStreetMap

 ### Using Changeset-map